adebola-io/siphon/README.md

 ## Configuration

-You can reconfigure the behavior of the bundler by including an `siphon.config.js` file in the root of your project.
+You can reconfigure the behavior of the bundler by including a `siphon.config.js` file in the root of your project.

 For example, to change the output directory, create the config file and add: